sourcegraph/about/handbook/marketing/livestream.md

 - Livestram Link from Zoom or GotoWebinar
 - Audience

-Sourcegraph uses these web applications for running a webinar:
+Sourcegraph uses these web applications for running a livestream event:

 - GotoWebinar or Zoom:
   * Manage registration and attendance
-  * Invitation email and reminders with webinar link and details
+  * Invitation email and reminders with livestram link and details
   * Run and record the livestream
 - Hubspot
   * Set up landing page for registration